Hospitality

 Thursday Lunch Club

-Every Thursday, for the last 10 years we have hosted a two-course lunch at St. Paul's for those who have links with the church and those who don't.
+Every Thursday, for the last 10 years we have hosted a two-course lunch at St Paul's for those who have links with the church and those who don't.
 There is much discussion about health, families and various trials and tribulations.
 People arrive early and linger in the foyer and many friendships are forged here.
-Food is of the highest quality and really nutritious and the users always thank Jane Gresham and her team who never know how many they will be feeding on that specific day!
-We have people who are not part of the congregation who volunteer in the kitchen as they love the ethos of St. Paul's.
+Food is of the highest quality and really nutritious and the users always thank the volunteer team who never know how many they will be feeding on that specific day!
+We have people who are not part of the congregation who volunteer in the kitchen as they love the ethos of St Paul's.

 For more information contact hello@stpaulscambridge.org.uk